Communicating Science to the Public Effectively (CENV 500)

 Meets Wednesdays 1:30-4:20pm

-This is a seminar, discussion-based course for graduate students in the sciences that focuses on effective techniques for sharing scientific research with non-specialists.
-At the end of the quarter, each student will present a 20 minute public talk on their graduate research to be delivered during the 2018 Engage: The Science Speaker Series at Town Hall Seattle.
+Whether you’re looking to give an unforgettable job talk, change a policymaker’s mind, or finally get your grandparent to understand your research, the Engage course is a great professional development opportunity and learning experience.
+This is a discussion-based course for graduate students in the sciences that focuses on effective techniques for communicating science, with an emphasis on sharing your science with non-specialists.
+At the end of the quarter, each student will present a 20 minute public talk on their graduate research to be delivered during the 2019 Engage: The Science Speaker Series at Town Hall Seattle.

 In this course, students will:

-– Develop and practice several analogies to distill their research
+- Develop and practice analogies to distill their research

-– Use improvisation as a public speaking tool
+- Play improv games to leverage improvisation as a public speaking tool

 - Engage in weekly readings and discussions